The Danger of Neglecting Church

 I’ve had brief seasons in my life where I was disobedient and didn’t make Christian fellowship a priority.
 I can tell you from experience that a gradual drift from the Lord occurs.
 The opposite is true when I’m actively plugged into a solid local church.
 I have an increased desire for personal holiness and Christlikeness because I’m under solid Bible teaching and encouraged by other believers to live for the glory of God.

-We need Christian fellowship, discipleship, and our local church to encourage us to finish well as we see the Day approaching.
-It’s crucial you find a local body of believers where Jesus is central and solid Bible teaching is paramount because the danger of neglecting church is too great.
+We need Christian fellowship, discipleship, and our local church to encourage us to finish well as the Day approaches.
+You must find a local body of believers where Jesus is central and solid Bible teaching is paramount because the danger of neglecting church is too great.

 All for Him,